kuiqejw/02.222/README.md

 * Got a B in this course.
 Highly recommended.
 * How to study: Make sure that you fit the course description exactly.
 * Format of exam:
-  * Essay: 2 Choose 1, would be in a subset of weeks
+  * Essay: 2 Choose 1, would be in a subset of weeks.
+Cover three sides of your booklet, minimum
   * Short answer 6 Choose 3.
-An example would be Slow Disaster *In which case, you state the context (Week 12 or Week 6?), explain the term, and then give an example before relating it back.
-Standrard one paragraph per short answer.
+An example would be Slow Disaster
+  * In which case, you state the context (Week 12 or Week 6?), explain the term, and then give an example before relating it back.
+  * Standard one paragraph per short answer.